UKHO/taskmanager/docs/SQLManagedInstances.md

 `CREATE DATABASE [taskmanager-dev-logging]
 GO`

 3).
-Serilog will create the necessary tables via code in each component.
+Serilog will create the necessary tables via C# code that exists in each component.

+N.B.
+If a new custom column is added via code to an *existing* logging table, it is necessary to delete the table, whereby upon the component starting up again, the database table will be created anew with the new structure.
+Adding a column in code and running the component will not change the relevant table definition.